Three new career issues are emerging as challenges not just for your immediate career future but also for your longer term reputation and brand.

 3. Absolute power corrupts and leads to ghosting

-At least one piece of good news in 2019 is that power is swinging back to employees.
+At least one piece of good news is that power is swinging back to employees.
 You may find that you have multiple job offers or that you start your new job only to receive another great offer.
 What do you do?

 The US Federal Reserve regularly issues a Beige Book, a round up of anecdotal information about regional economic conditions.
 This year, the Fed highlighted the trend of ghosting.